gromnitsky/md2texi/README.md

 * Alternate html representation.

 *Warning:* md2texi is not a universal markdown-to-texinfo converter.
-It was written to support iojs doc files only.
+It was written to support nodejs doc files only.

 ## Requirements

-* Installed iojs 1.8.1
+* Installed nodejs 5.1
-* iojs cloned repo
+* nodejs cloned repo
 * texinfo 5.2
 * GNU make

 ## Installation

-1. Clone iojs repo.
+1. Clone nodejs repo.

 2. Clone md2texi repo, cd to its dir & type `npm install`.